GTDev87/themostgreg-site/frontend/src/content/proposals/emmanuel_baptist_church/index.md

 #### Websites

 - Are vehicles for people to show what you do
-- Give people knowledge for how to interact with your serivices
+- Give people knowledge for how to interact with your services
 - Simple sites seamlessly give you your information.
 - Complex sites take people time and can frustrate them into leaving.